iran-nodejs-community/digiNode/README.md

 ## Email settings

-You will need to configure your SMTP details for expressCart to send email receipts to your customers.
+You will need to configure your SMTP details for digiNode to send email receipts to your customers.

 You will need to consult your email provider for the relevant details.